Key Points:

 1. Your Dog Doesn’t Listen

 If your dog isn’t responding to commands, it’s often due to distractions, lack of motivation, or inconsistency.
-Make sure you’re using high-value treats, practice in a quiet environment, and keep sessions short and engaging.
+Ensure you’re using high-value treats, practice in a quiet environment, and keep sessions short and engaging.
 If your dog is easily distracted, reduce distractions and work on focusing exercises like “watch me” before continuing.

-1. Your Dog Only Listens Indoors
+2. Your Dog Only Listens Indoors

 Many dogs perform commands well at home but struggle in outdoor settings.
 This is because outdoor environments are filled with distractions.
 Practice commands in progressively busier environments, gradually building up to more challenging locations.

-1. Your Dog is Stubborn or Uninterested
+3. Your Dog is Stubborn or Uninterested

 Some dogs may seem stubborn or uninterested in training.
 In these cases, try changing the type of rewards you use—some dogs are more motivated by toys, praise, or a game of fetch than by treats.
 Additionally, make training sessions more engaging by adding variety and keeping them fun.

-1. Your Dog Breaks Commands Quickly
+4. Your Dog Breaks Commands Quickly

 If your dog breaks commands quickly, it may be a sign that you need to work on duration and consistency.
 For example, if your dog breaks the “stay” command too early, start by rewarding them for shorter stays and gradually increase the time as they improve.
 Always ensure you use a release word, like “okay” or “free,” so your dog knows when the command is complete.

-1. Your Dog is Easily Distracted
+5. Your Dog is Easily Distracted

 Dogs that are easily distracted need to build focus gradually.
 Begin training in a calm, controlled environment and practice commands regularly until they’re consistent.
 Slowly introduce more distractions over time, and be patient as your dog learns to focus despite external stimuli.
 Training tools like clickers can also help capture your dog’s attention more effectively.